1872-1876 y D

 During the 1950s, the "Owls" (the club's home is in the Owlerton district of Sheffield) were promoted and relegated between the top two divisions with bewildering frequency.
 The club's first official crest was adopted in 1956 but was never used on the team's shirts.
 This featured an owl, which would become the regular motif of future crests along with the club's Latin motto (which translates as "By Wisdom and Courage").

 The 1960s were spent in the First Division and included an FA Cup final appearance in 1966 (in which the old crest appeared for the first and last time).
-This period saw a departure from Wednesday's traditional stripes when a smart blue shirt with white sleeves was adopted.
+This period saw different versions of the traditional stripes being trialled for a few matches in 1962 and in 1965, in a complete departure from Wednesday's traditional look, a smart blue shirt with white sleeves was adopted.
 In 1970 Wednesday were relegated and in 1975 they dropped into the Third Division for the first time.

 The striped shirts were reinstated in 1972, now for the first time with blue shorts, and the following season a stylised outline of an owl appeared on the players' shirts.
 This became one of the most iconic of all the "animal badges" and has been worn (apart from a break 1995-99) ever since in one form or another.